grafana/tempo/docs/sources/tempo/operations/architecture.md

 The distributor accepts spans in multiple formats including Jaeger, OpenTelemetry, Zipkin.
 It routes spans to ingesters by hashing the `traceID` and using a [distributed consistent hash ring]({{< relref "./consistent_hash_ring" >}}).
 The distributor uses the receiver layer from the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector).
-For best performance it is recommended to ingest [OTel Proto](https://github.com/open-telemetry/opentelemetry-proto).
+For best performance, it is recommended to ingest [OTel Proto](https://github.com/open-telemetry/opentelemetry-proto).
 For this reason the [Grafana Agent](https://github.com/grafana/agent) uses the otlp exporter/receiver to send spans to Tempo.

 ## Ingester

-The Ingester batches trace into blocks, creates bloom filters and indexes, and then flushes it all to the backend.
+The [Ingester]{{{< relref "../configuration#ingester" >}}} batches trace into blocks, creates bloom filters and indexes, and then flushes it all to the backend.
-Blocks in the backend are generated in the following layout.
+Blocks in the backend are generated in the following layout:

 ```
 <bucketname> / <tenantID> / <blockID> / <meta.json>